5a2j5l/neggen/README.md

 ## Setup
 ### Requirements

-The following environment has been tested and recommended, you can use either pypi or conda to create it:
+The following environment has been tested and recommended, you can use either pip or conda to create it:
 ```txt
 python==3.10
 pytorch==2.1.2